thomas-hudson-bduk/crispy-telegram/geojson-to-jsonl/README.md

+[This README, and the code, were created with the help of GitHub Copilot and OpenAI's ChatGPT]

 # GeoJSON to JSONL Converter

 This repository contains a Python script that converts GeoJSON files to JSONL (JSON Lines) format, while also measuring the execution time of each step.
 JSONL format represents each JSON object as a separate line, which can be useful for streaming and processing large datasets.